meltano/meltano/docs/src/docs/getting-started.md

 To initialize a new project, open your terminal and navigate to the directory that you'd like to store your Meltano projects in.

 Next, to create your project, you will use the `meltano init` command which takes a `PROJECT_NAME` that is of your own choosing.
-For this guide, let's create a project called "meltano-carbon."
+For this guide, let's create a project called "carbon."

 ::: info
 Meltano shares anonymous usage data with the team through Google Analytics.
 This is used to help us learn about how Meltano is being used to ensure that we are making Meltano even more useful to our users.